 SS 1c) Number students served annually & trend increasing, even, decreasing: The Counseling Center serves over 26,000 students annually through various services focused on student success.
-This number seems to be even this year which may be due to the low enrollment campus wide.
+This number has been declining over the past years which may be due to ongoing enrollment challenges.

-SS 1d) Who are the typical students served by this program? : The Counseling Center serves all students with a focus on increasing access, retention, and success.
+SS 1d) Who are the typical students served by this program? :

+The Counseling Center serves all students with a focus on increasing access, retention, and success.
 These students include, but are not be limited to, full-time and part-time students with goals to:

-- Transfer to a 4yr. university.

-- Obtain an AA/AS/ADT degree
+- Transfer to a 4yr. university. - Obtain an AA/AS/ADT degree

-- Obtain a Certificate of Achievement/Advanced

-Students are from all 'targeted' populations such as Latina/o, African American, Pacific Islander, Filipino, Veterans, Foster Youth, low income, and so forth.
+• Obtain a Certificate of Achievement/Advanced Students are from all 'targeted' populations such as Latina/o, African American, Pacific Islander, Filipino, Veterans, Foster Youth, low income, and so forth.